Madalena Alberto: Career

 Alberto combines her work as an actress with her career as a composer and performing her own songs.
-She released Foreign Sketches - Live Studio Recording - her first solo album - in March 2011; and on 5 September 2012 she released the EP Heart Condition, her first collaboration with other musicians.
-In her songs Alberto expresses universal feelings about emancipation, dreams, drugs, sex, betrayal and jealousy.
+She released Foreign Sketches - Live Studio Recording -her first solo album- in March 2011; and on 5 September 2012 she released the EP Heart Condition, her first collaboration with other musicians.
+In her songs, Alberto expresses universal feelings about emancipation, dreams, drugs, sex, betrayal and jealousy.
 She performs her music in different London venues such as The 100 Club, The Regal Room, The Troubador, Parker McMillan or Ryan's Bar.
-Alberto has also offered different concerts in Lisbon, her hometown, in December 2011 (Vinyl, Braço de Prata) and in April 2012 (Vinyl).
+Alberto has also offered different concerts in Lisbon, her hometown, in December 2011 (Vinyl, Braço de Prata), April 2012 (Vinyl) and December 2022 (Avenew).

-Alberto has also taken part of different workshops in London, playing the title role in Craig Adams's THÉRÈSE RAQUIN, A-Z of Mrs P (written by Gwyneth Herbert) and Desperately Seeking Susan (dir.
-Angus Jackson).

-Recordings include Les Misérables Live!– The 2010 Cast album, Les Misérables 25th Anniversary Concert at the O2 CD and DVD, and The Postman and the Poet and One Touch of Venus released by Jay Records.
+Recordings include Les Misérables Live! – The 2010 Cast album, Les Misérables 25th Anniversary Concert at the O2 CD and DVD, and The Postman and the Poet and One Touch of Venus released by Jay Records.
 Alberto can also be heard at John Owen-Jones album Rise released in March 2015.
 In March 2014 Alberto released her solo album Don’t Cry For Me, released by BK Records, performing musical theatre classics.

-Madalena Alberto offered a concert at London's St James Studio on 25 July 2015 accompanied by Alfonso Casado on the piano.
-In this intimate evening Madalena performed songs from shows that have marked her career – including Evita, Les Misérables and Piaf – as well as her own compositions.

 She performed the role of Carrie in Jeff Wayne's The War of the Worlds musical at the Dominion Theatre, in London's West End, from 8 February to 30 April 2016.

-Then she played the role of Tina McCoy in the return of Michael Strassen's production of The Fix at the Union Theatre's new venue, in London, from 13 July until 6 August 2016.

-Madalena performed the role of Nina in The Autumn Garden, a play by Lillian Hellman directed by Anthony Biggs, at the Jermyn Street Theatre, in London, from 5th until 29 October 2016.
+Then she played the role of Tina McCoy in the return of Michael Strassen's production of The Fix at the Union Theatre's new venue (2016); and the role of Nina in The Autumn Garden, a play by Lillian Hellman directed by Anthony Biggs, at the Jermyn Street Theatre (2016).

+In 2017 Madalena performed at the Festival Jardins de Pedralbes in Barcelona, alongside Marisha Wallace, Rachel Tucker and Victoria Hamilton-Barrit.

-Alberto reprised her role as Eva Perón in Evita in 2018, for the UK and world tour.
-Notable UK venues included the Palace Theatre, Manchester, King's Theatre, Glasgow and Newcastle Theatre Royal.
-Alberto also played in Dubai, Luxembourg and Italy as part of the tour, on 2 June 2018, Alberto gave her final performance as Eva Perón.
+Alberto reprised her role as Eva Perón in Evita in 2017-2018, for the UK and world tour.
+Notable UK venues included the Palace Theatre (Manchester), King's Theatre (Glasgow) and Theatre Royal (Newcastle).
+Alberto also played in Dubai, Luxembourg and Italy as part of the tour.
+On 2 June 2018, Alberto gave her final performance as Eva Perón.

+Madalena played the title role in José Sanchis Sinisterra’s Ay, Carmela, at the Cervantes Theatre in London (2018), Gullietta in Andrew Lloyd Webber’s Aspects of Love (Southwark Playhouse, 2019) and Gloria Fajardo in Gloria Estefan’s musical On Your Feet!
+(London Coliseum and UK Tour 2019-2020).

+In 2020, Madalena was asked to come into the Portuguese comedy soap-opera Amor, Amor, playing the role of Julieta and appearing in more than 50 episodes.

+In 2021, she played the role of Velma in Chicago at the Ljubljiana Festival, directed by Mykal Rand; and in 2022 the role of Netti in Carousel at Kilworth House.

+In 2023, Madalena originated the role of Maggie, in Warner Brown’s new musical Killing the Cat (Riverside Studios, London); and played the role of Alice Bean in Maury Yeston’s Titanic, which toured in several cities across mainland Republic of China.